 description, marriage certificates and children’s birth certificates.
 You

 might even find a photograph that you can then add to your family tree.

-Other Pension Documents Available through Family History Centers
+Civil War Pension Records Available through Family History Centers

 The Pension roll of 1835 is another resource you might want to use.
 Entries contain